parcel-bundler/website/src/languages/javascript.md

 ### Minification

 In production mode, Parcel automatically minifies your code to reduce the file sizes of your bundles.
 By default, Parcel uses [Terser](https://github.com/terser/terser) to perform minification.
-To configure Terser, you can create a `.terserrc` file in the your project root directory.
+To configure Terser, you can create a `.terserrc` file in your project root directory.
 See the [Terser docs](https://github.com/terser/terser#minify-options) for information about the available options.

 ### Tree shaking